 The left ear is slightly better for music, which may explain why the majority of people process music more efficiently through their left side.
 But the right ear has an advantage when it comes to auditory and noise processing and is in charge of dominant tasks such as language and reasoning.

 For example, reasoning is found in the left hemisphere in most people.
-And the right brain hemisphere is where creativity lies with the centers for emotion, music, visual-spatial skills, body-image, dreams, and awareness.
+The right hemisphere, where creativity lies, houses the centers for emotion, music, visual-spatial skills, body image, dreams, and awareness.

 Left-Ear Advantages in Music

-The left ear is the dominant side when it comes to hearing.
-It has most of the responsibility for both rhythm and melody in music.
-It handles the tone of the music as well.
-The left ear also can distinguish pitch, timbre, and loudness better than the right.
+The left ear is the dominant side for hearing.
+It has the responsibility for rhythm, melody, tone.
+The left ear also distinguishes pitch, timbre, and loudness better than the right.

 Right-Ear Advantages in Music

-The right ear/left hemisphere combination processes more complex analytical tasks, which means that it’s better at processing words and other related tasks.
-This may explain why people often process music better with their left ear.
+The right ear/left hemisphere combination handles complex analytical tasks, making it better for processing words and related activities.
+This might explain why the left ear is often better at processing music.

 How to hear better?

-There are many things you can do to improve your ability to hear.
-One is to make sure that your ear canals are clear and clean.
-You can also try wearing earplugs in noisy environments to reduce the amount of noise that gets into your ears.
+There are many ways to enhance your hearing.
+Ensure your ear canals are clean.
+Wearing earplugs in noisy places can also help reduce the amount of noise that enters your ears.

-If you want to find out how you can try to improve your hearing check out these five tips for better hearing.
+If you want to improve your hearing, check out these five tips for better hearing.

 Are earphones harmful to ears?

-Listening to any type of sound at high decibels for an extended period can be harmful, no matter which ear you use.
+Listening to any sound at high decibels for a long time can cause harm, no matter which ear you use.

-Aging is the most common cause of permanent hearing loss.
-As we age, our ear’s hair cells can become damaged or die due to factors like loud noises, smoking, and wear and tear.
-If you spend a lot of time around loud noises at work, go to concerts frequently or blast music through your headphones, it could also speed up the aging process of your hearing loss.
+Aging is the main cause of permanent hearing loss.
+Our ear’s hair cells can get damaged or die due to loud noises, smoking, and general wear and tear.
+Spending a lot of time around loud noises at work, frequenting concerts, or blasting music through headphones can speed up this process.

 Noise-induced hearing loss

-Nowadays, we are surrounded by sounds that can damage our hearing.
-Loud noises can cause irreversible damage to ear hairs or neurons that send signals to the brain, resulting in permanent hearing loss if not treated.
-If you work in a loud environment, wear earplugs or muffs that can protect your ears from loud noises.
-You should also avoid using headphones at high volumes.
+We’re constantly surrounded by sounds that can harm our hearing.
+Loud noises can damage ear hairs or neurons, leading to permanent hearing loss if untreated.
+If you work in a noisy environment, wear earplugs or muffs for protection.
+Also, avoid using headphones at high volumes for extended periods.

 Earwax